Who is a Neurologist?

 What is the workplace/work environment of Neurologist like?

 A neurologist workplace includes hospital, healthcare and clinical lab setting.
 He or she is responsible for examining, diagnosing, and treating diseases, disorders or injuries of the brain, spinal cord and peripheral nerve.
 A neurologist work conditions may vary depending on work hours and workplaces.
 He or she provides consultation to patients to determine the appropriate course of treatment.
 A neurologist work responsibilities include providing medical care and recommending tests to diagnose and determine the extent of disease.
-He or she stays in healthcare setting for fixed hours of specific week days according to the schedule prepared by the management of hospital facility.
+Individuals who opt for a career as a neurologist stay in healthcare setting for fixed hours of specific week days according to the schedule prepared by the management of hospital facility.
 A neurologist may own a clinic and provide directly consultation to patients.

 Does Neurologist require travelling?

 A neurologist career does not require traveling on a regular basis.
 Occasionally, he or she may be required to participate in a medical conference or attend meetings.
-An experienced neurologist who serves in multiple healthcare units on hourly basis is required to travel from one workplace to other on his or her fixed schedule.
+An experienced individuals who opt for a career as neurologists who serve in multiple healthcare units on hourly basis is required to travel from one workplace to other on his or her fixed schedule.

 Full Time, Hourly Basis

 A neurologist career information on employment shifts is not vivid.
 It varies depending on the workplace.
 He or she can work full-time in a hospital or healthcare facility.
 A neurologist may provide his services on an hourly basis in multiple healthcare facilities.
-He or she may own a private clinic and provide consultation to patients on fixed working hours of specific days of week.
+Individuals who opt for a career as a neurologist may own a private clinic and provide consultation to patients on fixed working hours of specific days of week.
 On-call and work from home does not exist in this career.

 hospitals, clinical lab, healthcare facility, clinic

 A neurologist may serve in multiple workplaces according to their fixed hourly schedule.
-He or she may own a private clinic to directly provide consultation to patients on fixed scheduled hours of specific week days.
+Individuals who opt for a career as a neurologist may own a private clinic to directly provide consultation to patients on fixed scheduled hours of specific week days.

 Presence in Geographical Area

 Kolkata, Chennai, Mumbai, Pune and New Delhi provide alluring employment opportunities and pay to neurologists.
 The salary offered to neurologists in Kolkata is 104 per cent more than the national average salary of a neurologist.
-Similarly, neurologists functioning in Chennai receive a pay package of 50 per cent more than the national average salary of a neurologist in India.
+Similarly, individuals who opt for a career as a neurologist functioning in Chennai receive a pay package of 50 per cent more than the national average salary of a neurologist in India.

 A neurologist requires eye to detail to diagnose the diseases, disorders and other medical conditions of patients related to ear, nose, neck, larynx and head.
-He or she is required to effectively communicate with patients.
+Individuals who opt for a career as neurologists are required to effectively communicate with patients.
 A neurologist does not require to work under frequent time pressure.

 One of the neurologist career facts is that he or she is often required to work overtime without any additional pay.
-A neurologist could not say no to emergency cases arrived in last working hour.
+Individuals who opt for a career as a neurologist could not say no to emergency cases arrived in last working hour.
 In India, medical professions are considered as compassionate careers having empathy towards patients.

 Weekly Hours of Work